65 Russian Folksongs (Prokunin)

 For the titles (and incipits) of all 65 songs, see The Tchaikovsky Handbook, volume 1 (2002), p.
 371-377.

 No information survives concerning the date or origins of this work.
 Vasily Prokunin was a student of Tchaikovsky's at the Moscow Conservatory, and it might be supposed that he asked his professor for help in editing and reworking the songs.
 Nos.
 1 to 33 were completed by 27 May/8 June 1872, and Nos.
 34 to 65 were completed by 15/27 May 1873 .

 The songs were published in two parts by Pyotr Jurgenson: Part 1 (songs 1–33) in 1872, and part 2 (songs 34–65) in 1873.

 All 65 songs were published in Complete Collected Works (1949), edited by Sofya Ziv.of Tchaikovsky's

-A manuscript score of the songs in Prokunin's collection, evidently made by Karl Albrecht, containing Tchaikovsky's notes and corrections, is now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+A manuscript score of the songs in Prokunin's collection, evidently made by Karl Albrecht, containing Tchaikovsky's notes and corrections, is now preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 150) [view].

 - No. 2.
 'I Was Strolling Along the Riverbank' was used in the second version of Lel's Third Song (Act III, No. 14a) from The Snow Maiden (1873)